texastribune/styleguides/newtribunestyle.md

 #### Paragraphs

 Paragraph entities are given base font sizes and styles.
-Paragraphs are rendered in PT Serif.
+The default paragraph size is $font-b.
+Paragraphs are rendered in $font-serif.

 #### Icons